shinyford/nowplaying/README.md

 ##### The `progress` field

-As is probably obvious, `progress` is a duration describing how far through the track the player has progressed: how much as played in ms, in other words.
+As is probably obvious, `progress` is a duration describing how far through the track the player has progressed, in milliseconds: how much of a track has been played, in other words.

-Note that no new track is emitted on the `NowPlaying.stream` as a track progresses: stream updates only happen when the track changes state (playing to paused; vice versa; new track starts; and so on).
+Note that no new track is emitted on the stream as a track progresses: stream updates only happen when the track changes state (playing to paused; vice versa; new track starts; and so on).
 However, the `progress` field of a track will give you an instantaneous 'correct' value every time it's polled, so to see progress updating in real time create a stateful widge to expose it:

 ```dart
 class TrackProgressIndicator extends StatefulWidget {